jmateus/chip8-emulator/README.md

 The configuration file, `config.ini`, has the following parameters:

-+ Scale: Resolution of the emulator window in relation to the original Chip-8 resolution (64x32).
++ Scale: Resolution of the emulator window in proportion to the original Chip-8 resolution (64x32).
 + CPU Clock Rate: Speed of the emulation, in MHz.
 + Keys: Configuration of the Chip-8 control scheme